startaglia/startaglia/README.md

 <a href="https://42roma.it/"><img src="https://github.com/startaglia/startaglia/blob/main/.media/banner.png"></a>
 Hi!
-I'm Simone Tartaglia, I'm a developer and I'm from Italy, Rome.
+I'm Simone Tartaglia, I'm a developer and I'm from Rome.
 I have a full stack web developer background.
-My background is as a full stack web developer.
-In the last year I started an in-depth study path as a software developer with C and C++, developing small tools, software and videogames.</br>
+In the last year I started an in-depth study as a software developer with C and C++, developing small tools, software and videogames.</br>
-I have many interests and passions such as science, reading, playing music, playing sports, playing chess and more. </br>
+Besides coding I have other interests and passions such as science, reading, playing drums and percussions, judo, and chess. </br>
 Ask me about anything!
 I'm happy to help ☺

-- 🔭 **I’m currently studying on:**
+- 🔭 **I’m currently studying at:**
-  - 42 Roma Luiss
+  - 42Roma Luiss

 - 🌱 **I’m currently learning:**
   - C